denistsoi/franklinchen.github.io/source/_posts/2013-02-24-2013-pittsburgh-marathon-training-progress-since-signing-up-three-weeks-ago.markdown

 My excuse is that life seriously got in the way this February.

-I was out of town for days at [NE Scala](http://nescala.org/) one week.
+I was out of town for days at [NE Scala](http://nescala.org/) [during one week]((/blog/2013/02/10/ne-scala-2013-my-first-scala-conference/).
 Then immediately after I came back, Abby broke her foot, throwing our lives into considerable disarray for about two weeks.

 So I never actually formulated a marathon training plan until today.